stutichugh/stutichugh.github.io/_posts/2023-05-01-top_apps_blog.md

 ### UO

 Urban outfitters is my favorite store.
 I was so happy to discover that they have not one but I think three UO in Berlin.
-Its just the most 'feel good' plac for me.
+Its just the most 'feel good' place for me.
 Hashtag good vibes

 But even better than the store is their app.
-I think the best thing about the app is the overall _Customer Delight_ aspect ( or aesthetic, as the cool kids say it)
+I think the best thing about the app is the overall _Customer Delight_ aspect (or aesthetic, as the cool kids say it)

 They also have rewards point and great ~Rabbats~ if you ask me